mehdimaaref7/Scrapping-Sentiment-Analysis/README.md

 # Scrapping-Sentiment-Analysis
-Web Scrapping & Sentiment Analysis of Pdf files and data extraction
+Web Scrapping & Sentiment Analysis of Pdf files and data extraction.
+This project has 3 main goals :
+- Manage to scrap data from the web
+- Store the data in files
+- Analyze the precious data extracted